Roulette Computers: Hidden Devices That Predict Spins

 There are numerous roulette computer scams that appear credible.
 And some computers are poorly designed but well-promoted.

 - Be aware of false positive feedback including paid Ebay reviews.
 Often sellers also publish fake negative reviews and false information about competitors.

-- Generally you get what you pay for.
+- You get what you pay for.
 Most computers lose you money in real casino conditions.